New York, NY, October 18 to 21, 2018.

 Why is this important?
 The rise of ride-hailing apps (such as Uber and Lyft) has brought huge disruption to the urban transport market in cities ranging from New York to Johannesburg.
 While this form of collaborative consumption has benefited consumers thanks to the sharing of under-utilized resources – as well as those earning or supplementing their income as drivers via these apps – it has also brought increased competition to established taxi services.
 Attempts to locally regulate the market have been made, but suppliers are still not subject to the same restrictions, and a growing conflict of interests has emerged between the different stakeholders.
 Worse still, safety concerns have arisen regarding passenger security and the sparking of political or even violent clashes between private operators who offer their services on the new platforms and traditional taxi drivers.

-That is why it is time to ask how the public sector can respond to this disruption in a way that improves the passenger experience, ensures consumer safety and softens the economic blow to established taxi services.
+That is why it was time to ask how the public sector can respond to this disruption in a way that improves the passenger experience, ensures consumer safety and softens the economic blow to established taxi services.

 Ciara is a certified Career & Business Coach with expertise in public relations, economic negotiations and cultural diplomacy.
 As former British diplomat with over a decade of international experience in business and government negotiations, she brings broad knowledge of intercultural, political, economic and technological developments to her work.
 Ciara has trained at Ashridge Business School and is a certified member of the QRC federation of coaches and consultants.
 She has also worked as a graduate mentor and career development coach for the Foreign & Commonwealth Office.
 Today, Ciara draws on her wide-ranging experience and personal insight to both enable clients to create careers and businesses that are aligned with their values and bring the highest form of expression to their skills and talents.